kapakayala/kapakayala/README.md

 - 💬 **My Role in Schrodinger**

        - Solutions Architect,
-       - Deplyoing Licences o clients
+       - Deploying Licences to the clients
        - Maintaning the users in Cloud (AWS, GCP)

 - 🌱 **Programming Skills**